-- Fannie Mae and Freddie Mac require 3% to 5% down payment for conventional loans
+- Fannie Mae and Freddie Mac require a 3% to 5% down payment for conventional loans.

-- Hard Money Lenders require 20% plus down payment
+- Hard Money Lenders require a 20% plus down payment.

-- Flip and Flip and rehab loans require 15% on the property purchase and 10% down payment on the rehab cost
+- Flip and Flip and rehab loans require 15% on the property purchase and a 10% down payment on the rehab cost.

 Illinois Home Purchase Down Payment Requirements Due To Property Tax Proration Credits. http://www.youtube.com/watch?v=iXhTHZHD38Y

-Illinois Home Purchase Down Payment Requirements is different than most other states due to property tax proration credits.
-Illinois homeowners pay their property taxes in arrears so when a home seller sells their home, they owe one year property tax proration credits to the home buyer.
+Illinois Home Purchase Down Payment Requirements are different than most other states due to property tax proration credits.
+Illinois homeowners pay their property taxes in arrears so when a home seller sells their home, they owe one-year property tax proration credits to the home buyer.
 The great news is that buyers of an Illinois home purchase can use the property tax proration credits towards their down payment and/or closing costs.

 Here is a case scenario on how buyers on an Illinois Home Purchase can use property tax prorations for their down payment:

-- Lets take a scenario where a home buyer purchases a home in Illinois for $100,000 with a FHA Loan
+Let’s take a scenario where a home buyer purchases a home in Illinois for $100,000 with an FHA Loan:

 - Let’s say the property taxes are $2,000

-- Sellers of the property needs to credit home buyer $2,000 in property and buyer can use the $2,000 towards down payment
+- Sellers of the property need to credit the home buyer $2,000 in property

-FHA Loan programs is the best loan program for a first time home buyer can buy a home due to lax credit and debt to income ratio requirements.
-It makes it possible for every hard working family to be able to own a home in America.
-The FHA mortgage program allows for folks with very little money make the American dream of home ownership come true.
+FHA Loan programs are the best loan program for a first-time home buyer who can buy a home due to lax credit and debt-to-income ratio requirements.
+It makes it possible for every hard-working family to be able to own a home in America.
+The FHA mortgage program allows for folks with very little money to make the American dream of homeownership come true.
 All you need as a down payment is 3.5%.
-There are closing costs that home buyers will need to pay and closing costs can run into the thousands.
-Many times, closing costs are more than the actual down payment but FHA allows for sellers to contribute for closing costs through sellers concessions.
-If buyers are short on closing costs, lenders can give lender credit to borrowers where home buyers do not have to come up with any closing costs with a combination of seller concessions and/or lender credit.
+There are closing costs that home buyers will need to pay.
+Closing costs can run into the thousands.
+Many times, closing costs can surpass the down payment.
+HUD allows for sellers to contribute to closing costs through sellers’ concessions If buyers are short on closing costs, lenders can give lender credit to borrowers.
+Homebuyers do not have to come up with any closing costs with a combination of seller concessions and/or lender credit.

-- Minimum credit scores required for a 3.5% down payment home purchase FHA Loan is 580 FICO
+- The minimum credit score required for a 3.5% down payment home purchase FHA Loan is 580 FICO

-- Borrowers can qualify for FHA Loans under 580 FICO but need 10% down payment
+- Borrowers can qualify for FHA Loans under 580 FICO but need a 10% down payment

 - Debt to income ratios can be capped at 46.9% front-end and 56.9% DTI back end to get an approve/eligible per automated underwriting system (AUS)

-- 100% gifted funds allowed for down payment
+- 100% gifted funds allowed for the down payment

-- Closing costs can be paid by lender with lender credit
+- Closing costs can be paid by the lender with a lender credit

 - No limit on the amount of non-occupant co-borrowers